Photo courtesy of USDA ARS.

 - Peaches: Organic and Low-Spray Production, ATTRA, the National Sustainable Agriculture Information Service, 2012 - This new publication focuses on the major diseases and insect pests of peaches and provides organic or least-toxic control options for each.

 - Sample Costs to Establish and Produce Processing Peaches (Cling & Freestone), University of California Cooperative Extension, 2011.

 - Sample Costs to Establish and Produce Fresh Market Peaches, University of California Cooperative Extension, 2009.

 - Southeastern Peach, Nectarine and Plum Pest Management and Culture Guide, University of Georgia, 2008 - This guide for commercial growers provides information on suggested fungicide and insecticide rates for various growth stages.

 - Chappell Farms, Kline, South Carolina - Grow and market wholesale and retail peaches under the "Pat's Pride" name.
 Peaches are shipped throughout the United States and Canada.
 The farm also sells gift boxes directly to customers online.

 - Durbin Farms, Jemison, Alabama - This farm has 150 acres in production and peaches are the staple crop.
 The farm also raises plums, nectarines, apples, blueberries and strawberries.
 It sells fruit at a market located next to an interstate exit as well as online.

 - Paradise Orchards, Felton, Delaware - Raises more than 20 different varieties of peaches and nectarines on 10 acres.
 The orchard sells peach gift boxes online.

-- Susquehanna Orchards, York County, Pennsylvania - Sells several varieties of peaches and apples from the 100-year-old slate roofed barn.
+- Susquehanna Orchards, Delta, Pennsylvania - Sells several varieties of peaches and apples from the 100-year-old slate roofed barn.
 Occasionally the farm has portions of the orchard open for pick-your-own.